 The number of violent extremist attacks committed across the world has increased sharply in recent years.
 And there are more attacks on schools and students than ever before.

 An important step to prevent violent attacks in the future is to examine and tackle the root causes of violent extremism.
-While preventing violent extremism can be complex and involve various actors and stakeholders.
+Preventing violent extremism (PVE) is complex and involves various actors and stakeholders.
 While education is frequently the target of violent extremism, it can also be part of the solution to reducing forms of violence.

-It is well-researched and documented that there are two “faces” to education: education can promote inclusion, strengthen social cohesion, and develop a more engaged citizenry.
-Conversely, education can exacerbate existing tensions and divisions, reproduce structures of exclusion and inequality, and promote harmful practices and violent behavior.
-Consequently, education initiatives must look both within and beyond the classroom to address the root causes that contribute to forms of violence and violent extremism.
+However, there are two ‘faces’ to education: education can promote inclusion, strengthen social cohesion, and develop a more engaged citizenry.
+Conversely, education can exacerbate existing tensions and divisions, reproduce structures of exclusion and inequality, and promote harmful practices and violent behaviour.
+Education initiatives must therefore look both within and beyond the classroom to address the root causes that contribute to forms of violence and violent extremism.

 Preventing Violent Extremism (PVE) refers to an approach which aims to address the root causes of violent extremism through non-coercive approaches.
-Education is a critically important part of that process.

 Some examples of how education can contribute towards preventing violent extremism and address “push and pull factors” are:

 Curriculum: Curricula should encourage multiple viewpoints and develop critical thinking skills.

 Access: Access to education should be universal.
-Socioeconomic status should not be barriers to a quality education.
+Socioeconomic status should not be a barrier to a quality education.
 Nor should gender, ethnicity, or language.

 For the user’s convenience, INEE has organized the information by searchable fields including year of publication, author, organization, region/country of focus (if any), and keywords.
 While the catalogue includes a thorough list of existing literature in this field, it is by no means exhaustive.
 This is a live database, and INEE encourages those interested to continue feeding into the catalogue by sharing valuable resources via email: firstname.lastname@example.org.